b-trout/r_docker_env/README.md

-# r_docker: R docker environment for table data analysis
+# r_docker_env: R docker environment for table data analysis

 ## About this repository
 * With files on this repository, you can create docker image for table data analysis using R.